Terry Lamb: 1995 Grand Final

 The 1995 season was to be Lamb's last season and the Bulldogs were keen to send him out a winner but it all went wrong early when the Bulldogs were caught up in the firing line of the Super League War.
 Lamb's strength and character as a captain shone through when he held the club together and rallied everyone (bar one) in the latter half of the season.
 Canterbury qualified in 6th position for the ARL Finals Series.
 The Bulldogs defeated St George, Brisbane and defending premiers Canberra to make the Grand Final against Manly.

 Canterbury were never troubled in the Grand Final defeating Manly 17–4 in the decider with Lamb potting a crucial drop-goal to give them a seven-point lead.
 Lamb spent 10 minutes in the sin bin, but that didn't stop his performance as he steered Canterbury to an impressive victory.

-It was a sweet moment for Lamb and coach Chris Anderson after five years of planning went into this moment.
-The 1995 Grand Final was also the swansong for Chief Executive Peter Moore who retired from his post after 26 years of service.
+The 1995 ARL Grand Final was also the swansong for Chief Executive Peter Moore who retired from his post after 26 years of service.

 Lamb's planned retirement was shelved as he helped his beloved club for one more season to get through a sudden player departure caused by the Super League War.
 Lamb didn't seek the captaincy with Simon Gillies taking on that role and when Gillies was injured for the second half of the season, Lamb again opted not to be captain with Darren Britt taking the reins (in a sign of things to come).
 Lamb's career wound down on 25 August 1996, when Canterbury defeated North Queensland 50–22 at Belmore Sports Ground.
 Lamb scored two tries in his final game, just as he had done in his first game 16 years earlier.